Bad Neighborhood - Negative SEO Land

-Google has been on the warpath of spammers for years, but the changes they are making to their algorithm is causing a lot of anguish amongst bona-fide site owners and helping to make the so called Negative SEO business go mainstream.
+Google has been on the warpath for spammers for years, but the changes they made to their algorithm caused a lot of anguish amongst bona-fide site owners.
+It also helped to make the so called Negative SEO business go mainstream.

 One of the linchpins of SEO is backlinking, and up until recently it was a given that spammy looking backlinks (and those from so called ‘bad neighbourhoods’) would simply be down-graded in terms of ‘link juice’ or at worst, would just be ignored.